CS274: Computer Architecture - Computer Arithmetic: Addition and Subtraction Logic Gates

 1. Given that overflow occurs when the sign bit of the sum differs from the sign bit of the two inputs.

 2. Generate examples of overflow when adding values of like signs together (both positive and negative).
-Generate examples of non-overview (for both positive and negative).
+Generate examples of non-overflow (for both positive and negative).
 Finally, generate an example adding a positive and negative value together.
 What do their carry bits have in common in the most significant bit?

 3. Generalize how you can detect overflow by using only the carry in and carry out bits in the most significant digit.
 Now, write this down in a truth table and draw a circuit for overflow detection.